 The seats are built of stainless steel and have to meet the most stringent federal regulations because SMART and freight trains will share the tracks.

-The seats are undergoing testing at MGA Research in Burlington, Wisc.
+The seats are undergoing testing at MGA Research in Burlington, Wis.

 Cobb said she has not seen the redesign, but it will be reviewed before more tests are performed.

-“There is no level of concern relative to us not being able to make the modifications for another test,” she said.
+"There is no level of concern relative to us not being able to make the modifications for another test," Germaine said.

 You can reach Staff Writer Bob Norberg at 521-5206 or email@example.com.